AthenaCodeFu/nodejs-demo/Part 2/README.md

 ## Usage
 **Disclaimer:** My JavaScript sucks.
 This project is probably littered with obvious gotchas that someone who touches JS more than once in a blue moon would easily catch/fix.
 Feel free to fix them.

-1. Start a static file webserver for the test page.
-In the directory where this README lives, `cd` into the `static` directory and do `python -m SimpleHTTPServer 8080` or whatever port you'd like to serve the page on (port 8081 is hardcoded for other parts of this demo, but the static service port is up to you).
+1. Start a static file webserver for the test page. `cd` into `Part 2/static` and do `python -m SimpleHTTPServer 8080` or whatever port you'd like to serve the page on (port 8081 is hardcoded for other parts of this demo, but the static service port is up to you).
+ 	- For folks on Python 3, do `python -m http.server 8080`.
-2. In another terminal/session, in the directory where this README lives, `cd` into the `print_webservice` directory and do `node print_webservice.js`.
+2. Start the page-printing service.
+In another terminal/session, `cd` into `Part 2/print_webservice` directory and do `node print_webservice.js`.
 It should start listening on port 8081, and not output any errors.
-	- For folks on Python 3, do `python -m http.server 8080`.
 3. In a browser, go to `http://localhost:8080` or whatever port you ran the Python static file server on.
 You should see a page with a "Get PDF" button, an image, and some red text.
 4. Click the "Get PDF" button.
 You should be handed a (ugly, badly formatted) PDF of the page in question.